-READ A BOOK ON THE HISTORY OF SPAIN BEFORE YOUR TRIP TO TAKE THE MOST OUT OF IT!
+BOOKS ON THE HISTORY OF SPAIN: read BEFORE YOUR TRIP TO TAKE THE MOST OUT OF IT!

-This is our curated Spanish history book selection:
+This is our curated selection of books about Spanish history:

 AND BONUS!
 The Spanish history book that helps you understanding why the Catalans don’t want to be part of Spain anymore: